thephpleague/url/4.0/components/query.md

 # The Query component

-The library provides a `League\Url\Query` class to ease complex query manipulation.
+The library provides a `League\Uri\Query` class to ease complex query manipulation.

 ## Parsing and building the query string

 <p class="message-warning">To preserve the query string, the library does not rely on PHP's <code>parse_str</code> and <code>http_build_query</code> functions.</p>

-Instead, the `League\Url\Query` object uses internally and exposes two public static methods that can be used to parse a query string into an array of key value pairs.
+Instead, the `League\Uri\Query` object uses internally and exposes two public static methods that can be used to parse a query string into an array of key value pairs.
 And conversely creates a valid query string from the resulting array.

 ### Parsing the query string into an array